What are Diegetic & Non-Diegetic Sound in Film?

 Likewise, if you do a voice-over for a documentary, animated explainer video, or commercial, the voice-over is also extra-diegetic off-screen.

-Below, I’ve created a small table with a couple of typical examples for the different types of sound found in each type.
-Keep in mind that sounds can easily jump from one cell to another as the framing shifts in a scene.
+Below, I’ve created a small table with a couple of typical examples of the different types of sound found in each type.
+Remember that sounds can easily jump from one cell to another as the framing shifts in a scene.

 Relationship to Story/ScreenOn-ScreenOff-Screen